List of Barnyard characters: Baxter

+Buck

 Buck is a brown horse who lives on the farm who has a terrible temper and despises Otis.
 In the episode "Some Like It Snotty" where Otis dresses up as a girl to prove they have easier lives than boys and ends up becoming Snotty Boy's temporary girlfriend, Buck also dresses up as a girl.

+Bigfoot

 Bigfoot (voiced by Dee Bradley Baker), who debuted in "Otis vs. Bigfoot" is a mythological reported ape creature who is in love with Abby and wants to live at the Barnyard, but Otis wants him to go away.
 He is seen in several episodes since as a minor character, such as a judge in "Barnyard Idol", a mayoral candidate in "Otis for Mayor" and is also a singer.
 He also tricks the masses into thinking he is dead, but the animals later discover it is a publicity stunt to keep the paparazzi away from him.
 Apparently, Bigfoot can also fly and has his own theme song similar to Gamera.
 In multiple episodes, it is shown that he is afraid of flash photography.

+Goat

 Goat is a brownish-gray goat who is known for giving rides to Otis (i.e. The Great Sheep Escape, The Chronicles of Barnia).
 The goat has also played saxophone and even given advice to the others.

+Pizza Twins

 The Pizza Twins (voiced by Rob Paulsen and Steve Oedekerk) are identical twin pizza delivery boys who first appear in the original film and work for Siren Pizza and often deliver pizza to the farm.
-The duo are very unintelligent and whenever they manage to successfully perform a task (either good or bad) they chant their famous line, "Doodley-doodley doo doo.".
+The duo is very unintelligent and whenever they manage to successfully perform a task (either good or bad) they chant their famous line, "Doodley-doodley doo doo."

+Hilly Burford

 Hilly Burford (voiced by John DiMaggio) is the series' news anchor who also is a judge in "Do You Gots It?", serves as Santa Claus in "It's an Udderful Life" and hosts the game show "Trivia Cash A-Ding-Dong" in the episode, "A Beautiful Freddy".
-His voice and characterization is a tribute to Will Ferrell's impression of longtime baseball announcer Harry Caray.
+His voice and characterization are a tribute to Will Ferrell's impression of longtime baseball announcer Harry Caray.

+Officer O'Hanlon

 Officer Frederick "Fred" O'Hanlon (voiced by John DiMaggio) is a local police officer who first appears in the film.
 In "Chain Gang" he serves as the prison warden because of budget cuts.
 He teams up with Mrs. Beady to capture Bigfoot in "Otis vs. Bigfoot".

+Jessica Allspice

 Jessica Allspice (voiced by Maria Bamford) is a celebrity pop diva and is featured as a judge on the show Do You Gots It?
-Her catchphrase is, "I wanna party with you."
+Her catchphrase is "I wanna party with you."
 She is a spoof of Jessica Simpson.

+Joey, Macy and Boil

 Three children on the farm that go to its school program, where Peck is the teacher.
 They are Joey the Calf (voiced by Rob Paulsen), Macy the Lamb (voiced by Maile Flanagan) and Boil the Chick (voiced by Chris Hardwick).